 When I wrote my previous post on my one-night in Jersey, I said I would write another about my trip to the Jersey War Tunnels Museum.

 Alternatively, you can catch the local bus, which for around £2 will take you all the way in 15-20 minutes.

-The Ho8 tunnels
+The Jersey War Museum: The Ho8 tunnels

 Although the digging of the tunnels was never completed, the 1km that was finished was large enough to house a hospital (big enough for 500 casualties), a boiler room, and offices, some of which are recreated in the museum.

-The level of detail found in the museum is impressive and the exhibits are fascinating: from the creation of the tunnels (which were dug using forced labour, with over 5,000 men from across Europe and North Africa being brought in to undertake the backbreaking work), to the first influx of the Germans onto the island in July 1940.
+You can learn about the creation of the tunnels (which were dug using forced labour, with over 5,000 men from across Europe and North Africa being brought in to undertake the backbreaking work), to the first influx of the Germans onto the island in July 1940.

-There were practical issues – basic supplies, food and fuel, becoming extremely scarce to the wider repercussions over its strategic importance: how over time Hitler moved to make Jersey into an “impregnable fortress”, bringing in more workers to dig bunkers and trenches and to build the Atlantic Wall defences that you can see when you drive around the coastline.
+There were practical issues – basic supplies, food and fuel, became extremely scarce – as well as wider repercussions over the island’s strategic importance.
+Over time Hitler moved to make Jersey into an “impregnable fortress”, bringing in more workers to dig bunkers and trenches and to build the Atlantic Wall defences that you can see when you drive around the coastline.

-Whilst this prevented them falling into the Germans’ hands, it also meant that there was nothing for the locals (eventually food was distributed by the Red Cross on the strict proviso that none of it was given to the German occupiers).
+Whilst this prevented them falling into the Germans’ hands, it also meant that there was nothing for the locals.
+Eventually food was distributed by the Red Cross on the strict proviso that none of it was given to the German occupiers.

 What would you do?

-And so, on face value, whilst I could never seriously believe that I would become an informant, the “what would you do” proposal forces you to think about how you would act when faced with the possibility of being able to feed your family for the next few weeks in exchange for a snippet of information.
+On face value, whilst I could never seriously believe that I would become an informant, the “what would you do” proposal forces you to think about how you would act when faced with the possibility of being able to feed your family for the next few weeks in exchange for a snippet of information.

 Stories and photos depict German soldiers in friendly conversation with the locals, buying ice creams for babies and helping residents.
 Some people viewed this with suspicion, whilst others saw the soldiers for what they were – young men who were carrying out orders and were far away from home and families.